11/18/2015 | 5 Bed Bug Myths Debunked

 Bed Bugs Stick To The Bed: Despite their name, bed bugs can be found anywhere.
 The most common bed bug hiding spots are the bed, the couch and other spots in your home where people sleep and lounge.

 Now that you know the facts, get busy preventing an outbreak by checking regularly.
-If you spot these critters or their bites, call a pest management specialist immediately!
+If you spot these critters or their bites, call pest management specialists like the team at Assured Environments immediately!